How to Use the MySQL LIMIT Clause

 LIMIT 3;

-Even though the orders table contains more than three rows that meet the specified condition, MySQL returns only the first three rows of the matched rows in the table.
+Even though the orders table contains more than three rows that meet the specified criteria, MySQL will only return the first three rows of the matched rows in the table.

-If there are less than three rows that meet the specified condition, MySQL returns all those records.
+If less than three rows meet the specified criteria, MySQL will return all of them.

-MySQL returns 0 when there are no rows in the table.
+If there are no rows in the table, MySQL returns 0.

-You can also specify more conditions, as the following example shows:
+You can also specify additional conditions, as in the following example:

 SELECT * FROM orders